Managed Infrastructure

 Azure and hybrid cloud infrastructure

-Many organizations run a mix of on-premises servers and Azure resources.
-We manage both under one arrangement so nothing falls through the gap.
+Many organizations run a mix of on-premises Hyper-V or VMware hosts and Azure virtual machines and storage.
+We manage both under one arrangement so nothing falls through the gap between the on-premises team and the cloud team.

 Rapid response when issues arise